ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

     log-normal distribution for the particle's equivalent diameter; they are the `Normal distribution's`_ standard deviation and mean, and the minimum and maximum cut-off values for the diameter.
 The values should correspond to :math:`\mu m` scale.
-  - The ``Aspect ratio`` takes only the mean value as input.
-If the resultant microstructure contains equiaxed grains then this value should be set to `1`.
+  - The ``Aspect ratio`` takes the mean and the standard deviation value value as input.
+If the resultant microstructure contains equiaxed grains then this field is not necessary.
   - The ``Tilt angle`` keyword represents the tilt angle of particles with respect to the positive x-axis.
 Hence, to generate a distribution, it takes in two arguments: the normal distribution's mean and the standard deviation.
+If the resultant microstructure contains equiaxed grains then this field is also not necessary.
   - The ``RVE`` keyword takes two types of input: the side lengths of the final RVE required and the number of voxels per RVE side length.
   - The ``Simulation`` keyword takes in two inputs: A boolean value for periodicity (True/False)